hasura/graphql-engine/manual/SDKs/web-sdks.rst

 .. .. meta::
-   :description: Reference documentation for web SDKs used for integrating frontend code with backend APIs (both Hasura micro-services and custom services).
+   :description: Reference documentation for web SDKs used for integrating frontend code with backend APIs (both Hasura micro-services and custom microservices).
    :keywords: hasura, docs, Javascript SDK, integration

 Web SDKs
 ========
 The following is a list of web SDKs that can be used to integrate frontend code with backend APIs.
-They can be used to integrate both Hasura micro-services (Data, Auth/User-management and FileStore) and custom services.
+They can be used to integrate both Hasura micro-services (Data, Auth/User-management and FileStore) and custom microservices.

 JavaScript SDK
 --------------